 Knee Surgery Infections May Be Caused By Bair Hugger Warmer

-The knee replacement lawyers at Saiontz & Kirk, P.A. are reviewing potential lawsuits for individuals who have experienced complications involving an infection after knee replacement surgery since 2010, which has resulted in the need for revision surgery.
+The product liability lawyers at Saiontz & Kirk, P.A. previously pursued claims for individuals who experienced complications involving an infection after knee replacement surgery since 2010, which resulted in the need for revision surgery.

 Common symptoms of knee surgery infections may include:

 Infections resulting from knee replacement surgeries are rare.
 However, the use of certain types of warming blankets during the knee implant surgery may increase the risk of this serious complication.